Media Needs to Start Breaking Down Stigma Surrounding Disability

 For this reason, information provided to journalists should be clear and interesting, and as much as possible stripped of complicated jargon.

 "We have a serious problem when presenting our material to news organizations, as it is often seen as too complicated or boring," said Andrew Stroehlein of Human Rights Watch.
 "The issues we talk about are too important for us to sell them short.
 It is possible to offer interesting news stories that will break the mold and stop the media from reporting about disability in clichés", he concluded.

-(i)This information is from an external source (European Economic and Social Committee (EESC)).
+(i)Source/Reference: European Economic and Social Committee (EESC).
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.